RetroReversing/retroReversing/categories/companies/Codemasters.md

 The company initially began by developing and publishing games for home computers of the era, such as the Commodore 64, ZX Spectrum, and Amstrad CPC.

 ---
 # Hardware

+## Game Genie

+Game Genie was a series of video game enhancement devices developed by Codemasters and distributed by Galoob (later acquired by Hasbro).
+It was first released in 1990 for various gaming consoles, including the Nintendo Entertainment System (NES), Sega Genesis/Mega Drive, Super Nintendo Entertainment System (SNES), Game Boy, and Sega Game Gear.

+The Game Genie allowed players to input special codes, known as "cheat codes," which modified the behavior of games.
+These codes could enable features like unlimited lives, infinite ammunition, invincibility, and other gameplay enhancements that were not normally available in the game.
+Players could enter these codes through a simple interface before starting their game, and the effects would take place during gameplay.

 ## CD-ROM for the Nintendo Entertainment System
 In issue 1 of the UK Magazine GamesX the following was printed: